 A PCI scan is required in all the levels whereas the level 1 companies must undergo internal audits and a scan by an Approved Scan Vendor.

 Now, the PCI certification requires you to use a firewall, encrypt transcription, and install antivirus.
 But it also requires you to qualify in the audits and the scans.
-You must take a recourse to Penetration Testing to ensure zero security loopholes, while the rule one paper does not mandate it directly.
+You must take recourse to Penetration Testing to ensure zero security loopholes, while the rule one paper does not mandate it directly.

 RBI-ISMS: Reserve Bank of India – Information Security Management System